ambernegi/Documentation/docs/index.md

-# Implementing Retrieval Augmeneted Generation (RAG) using Langchain and Ollama
+# Implementing Retrieval Augmented Generation (RAG) using Langchain and Ollama

 ---

 Let’s use one of the most famous techniques to ground the LLM and guide the LLM to respond with more accurate information.

 LLMs are great at understanding language and carving out the context from different pieces of text.
 Despite being so powerful, it too faces some problems that may lead to unreliability for some use cases where information from the model needs to be precise and up to date.
-This problem is specially seen when we are dealing with dynamic data.
+This problem is especially seen when we are dealing with dynamic data.

 ---